-Anti-Climax Boss: Wager Master with his instant-win/loose conditions.
+Anti-Climax Boss: Wager Master with his instant-win/lose conditions.
 The heroes can get powers, build themselves up, get all the combos they need and then Wager Master draws a card and the game instantly ends.

 Best Level Ever: Time Cataclysm is a fan favorite thanks to Fixed Point.
-Making every card except itself indestructible opens up all kinds of shenanigans, ranging from putting out normally impossible combinations (mixing Mr. Fixer's tools or styles or multiple platings for Omnitron-X) to absurd amounts of damage (with Twist the Ether or Imbued Fire, Absolute Zero can put himself in an infinite-damage loop) to getting an extra free round out of Ongoings that either destroy themselves at the start of a turn or have a maintenance cost.
+Making every card except itself indestructible opens up all kinds of shenanigans, ranging from putting out normally impossible combinations (mixing multiples of Mr. Fixer's tools or styles or multiple platings for Omnitron-X) to absurd amounts of damage (with Twist the Ether or Imbued Fire, Absolute Zero can put himself in an infinite-damage loop) to getting an extra free round out of Ongoings that either destroy themselves at the start of a turn or have a maintenance cost.

 Game Breaker: No one character is capable of it on his own, but certain combinations can be incredibly potent, and certain cards can outright shut down villains in the right situation: